runmat-org/runmat/bindings/ts/README.md

-# @runmat/wasm
+# runmat

-TypeScript/ESM bindings for the `runmat-wasm` crate.
+TypeScript/ESM bindings for the `runmat` crate.
 The package exposes an async `initRunMat` helper that boots the WASM runtime, streams optional snapshot bytes, and returns a browser-friendly session wrapper.

 ## Developing